MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ## Indentation

 PEP8 indicates that indentation should be 4 spaces per indentation level.
-Our code meets this criteria.
+Our code meets these criteria.

 ## Whitespace